Parthenium integrifolium

-Parthenium integrifolium is a species of flowering plant in the family Asteraceae known by the common names wild quinine, American feverfew, and eastern feverfew.
+Parthenium integrifolium is a species of flowering plant in the family Asteraceae known by the common names wild quinine, common wild quinine, American feverfew, and eastern feverfew.
 It is native to the eastern and midwestern United States.

 Description

 This plant is a perennial herb growing up to 1 m high.
 The glandular leaves are oval to lance-shaped and variable in size.
 They have serrated, toothed, or lobed edges.

 Some authorities recognize two varieties based on leaf shape: